winningproduct/learn-portal/models/5-plan/customer-onboarding.md

 ### Type of activities

 Based on the type of onboarding your product require, the activities may differ.
-Some of the common activities of this stage are:
+Some of the common activities are listed below:
  - Welcome artifacts (emails, videos, brochures)
+ - Meetings and tours (for Handhold onboarding only)
  - Product registration (Forms, SSO)
  - Tutorials (Videos, in product tours, step-by-step guides, tips)
  - Quick setup (default settings)
  - Data import (Basic data, Seamless migration, integrations)
  - Sends consistent reminders and motivators
  - Feedback collection (followup calls, emails, surveys, stickiness data)
- - Continuous reviews of the collected data to improve the customer onboarding process
+ - Continuous reviews of the collected data to improve the process

-The goal of these activities is to support the customer to have their 'first win' ('aha' moment) by use of our product.
-The process to get to this must be pleasurable and personalized for the customer to build loyalty towards the product.
+The goal of the activities is to support the customer to have their 'first win' ('aha' moment) fast by using the product.
+The experience must be pleasurable and personalized for the user to build loyalty towards the product.

+It should also be noted that, some business models will make use of partners, implementation consultants in the onboarding process.
+It is important such third-parties are aware of the standards and recommended processes when involved in the workflow to keep uniformity of the experience.

 ### How to measure the success?
-There are objective and subjective ways to measure the quality of your customer onboarding process.
+There are objective and subjective means to measure the quality and success of your customer onboarding process.
- - Data collected through surveys, interviews, feedback (subjective)
+ - Subjective data collected through surveys, interviews, feedback
- - Monitor and measure customer engagement
+ - Objective data collected through monitor and measure.
+E.g.s
    - How often customers come back
    - How long do they stay
    - How many features they explore
    - How many wins they get by using the features
-   -

 ##Reference
  - [Cover Image](https://tallyfy.com/definition-customer-onboarding/)